-Declared obsolete at 1939, the few still in service by the time of surrender were sadly burned.
+Declared obsolete at 1939, the few still in service at the time of surrender were sadly burned.

 In this cool sepia photo a splendid RR Kestrel engined example.